 Are you seeking a calmer, more focused life amidst the chaos of distractibility?
-Embrace a mindful path towards progress in this ADHD-focused therapy group.
-Over 8 weeks, we'll introduce you to mindfulness practices tailored for adults with ADHD, helping you enhance self-control, reduce stress, and make peace with your mind.
+Embrace a mindful path towards progress!
+Here you’ll learn mindfulness practices tailored for adults with ADHD, helping you enhance self-control, reduce stress, and make peace with your mind.

-**Please complete the appointment request form below to be contacted about this group**
+**Please complete the appointment request form below to be contacted about these group**

 How is mindfulness helpful for ADHD?